 - Proper compensation – Subjects must be fairly compensated for their time.

-- The rates are appropriately scaled in our other centers to reflect the relative living wage and local taxes.
+- The recommended rates are appropriately scaled to reflect the relative living wage and local taxes where the sample is located.
 Additional information about payment guidelines can be found here.

 - Deception – Researchers are not allowed to deceive participants in anyway.